Scroll down for today's best deals

 Olympus OM-D E-M10 Mark II Key Specs

-This update to the entry-level E-M10 Mark I packs plenty into its diminutive shell
+This mini mirrorless model packs plenty into its diminutive shell

 Type: Mirrorless | Sensor: Four Thirds CMOS | Megapixels: 16.1MP | Lens mount: Micro Four Thirds | Screen: 3in tilting LCD, 1.04million dots | Viewfinder: EVF, 2.36million dots | Max burst speed: 8.5fps | Max video resolution: 1080p | User level: Beginner/enthusiast

 The best Micro Four Thirds lenses for your Olympus or Panasonic camera